If you have a Frozen Shoulder and would like to see a specialist, call now or book online.

 What can you do to help a frozen shoulder?

-The recommended treatment for a frozen shoulder depends on the stage of the condition.
+The recommended frozen shoulder treatment depends on the stage of the condition.

 During stage 1, the shoulder is normally very painful, you cannot carry out basic tasks and you struggle to get a good night’s sleep due to the pain.
 If this is the case, the main aim of your treatment should be pain relief.
 This may include medication, rest from the movements and activities that cause you pain and physiotherapy for symptomatic relief.
 Gentle exercises such as pendular exercises can also help to ease the pain.
 To carry out a pendular exercise you should rest your other hand on a table, lean forward and gently rotate your painful arm in circles (see below).
 If this makes your pain worse, you should stop and consult a physiotherapist.